aashnajoshi/Django/Notes.md

 - If we already have a Pipfile we can simply run the *pipenv install* to install all the listed packages of specific version (if mentioned), (*) means latest version available.

-# To activate virtual env created while creating the dir
+# To activate the virtual env:
 ```bash
 pipenv shell
 ```